-The Compensation Committee believes that granting stock options on an $\,$ ongoing basis provides officers and key employees with strong economic interest in maximizing stock price appreciation over the long term.
-We believe that the practice of granting stock options is critical to retaining and recruiting the key talent necessary at all employee levels to ensure the Company's continued success.
+The Compensation Committee believes that granting stock options provides officers and key employees with a strong economic interest in maximizing stock price appreciation over the long term.
+The Committee also believes that the practice of granting stock options can be useful in retaining and recruiting the key talent necessary to ensure the Company's continued success.
 This element of compensation is governed by the Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan (the "Option Plan") that provides for grants of incentive stock options and non-qualified stock options to our executives, directors and key employees.
-The Option Plan is administered by our Compensation Committee, which determines persons to be granted stock options, the amount of stock options to be granted to each such person, and the terms and conditions of any stock options as permitted under the Plan.
+The Option Plan is administered by our Compensation Committee, which reviews management's recommendations concerning persons to be granted stock options, and determines the number of stock options to be granted to each such person, and the terms and conditions of any stock options as permitted under the Plan.
 The exercise price of stock options is set by the Compensation Committee and has been at a price at least equal to the market price of the common stock on the date of the grant.
-The options therefore do not have any value to the executive unless the market price of the common stock rises, which ensures that the interests of our executives are aligned with those of our shareholders. these option grants, we seek to emphasize the importance of improving the performance of our stock price, increasing shareholder value over the long-term.
+The options therefore do not have any value to the executive unless the market price of the common stock rises, which ensures that the interests of our executives are aligned with those of our shareholders.
+Through these option grants, we seek to emphasize the importance of improving the performance of our stock price, increasing shareholder value over the long-term.